bleuocean/infrastructure-blueprint/README.md

 # Infrastructure Blueprint for Secure and Observable Ops

-**bleuocean/infrastructure-blueprint** is a production-grade infrastructure template designed for teams that want visibility, security, and automation without unnecessary complexity or vendor lock-in.
+**bleuocean/infrastructure-blueprint** is a production-grade infrastructure template designed for teams that want visibility, security and automation without unnecessary complexity or vendor lock-in.

-This project demonstrates how to combine open-source tooling with solid DevSecOps practices in a clean, reproducible, and professional setup.
+This project demonstrates how to combine open-source tooling with solid DevSecOps practices in a clean, reproducible and professional setup.

 ---